anaxite/tgdp-asciidoc-templates/how-to/about-how-to.md

 | Create a pull request from a fork | The user does not have write permission to the repo. |
 | Create a pull request             | The user has write permission to the repo.           |

-## About the "before you begin" section
+## About the "Before you begin" section

 In this section describe what your users need to know, or need to have before they attempt the how-to.
 By stating the requirements up-front, you prevent your users from getting halfway through and discovering that they need to go and read other documentation before they can continue.